jcawley5/kyma-connectors/addons/callidus-icm-connector-0.1.0/docs/overview.md

 2. Register a new system providing an appropriate name (e.g. 'callidus-icm')
 3. Click **Kyma Console**.
 4. In the Console, choose the Namespace, go to **Catalog** and select **[Preview] SAP Callidus ICM - Connector**.
-5. Click **Add once** to install and configure the SAP Cloud for Customer Connector:
+5. Click **Add once** to install and configure the SAP Callidus ICM Connector:

     | Parameter            | Description                                                                                    |
     | -------------------- | ---------------------------------------------------------------------------------------------- |